aws/aws-panorama-cli/README.md

 #### Registering and Uploading all local packages in the Cloud

-When the applicaiton is ready, use the following command to upload all the packages to the cloud
+When the application is ready, use the following command to upload all the packages to the cloud
 ```Shell
 $ panorama-cli package-application
 ```